ialbert/genescape-central/docs/paper.md

 # Statement of need

 The most annotated gene in the human genome, `HTT1`, currently has 1098 annotations.
 Thus, even small lists of genes may have a large number of annotations presenting an extraordinary challenge for interpretation.
 There is a clear need to visualize shared gene functions in an informative manner.

-Several web based tools exist to navigate gene ontology data [@AmiGO2008] but to our knowledge no standalone software package exists that could be used to visualize gene ontology data for lists of genes in a local environment.
+Web-based tools designed to visualize gene ontology data include [@AmiGO2008].
+Command line tools like [@GoaTools2018] support GO term lineage visualization.
+R packages like [@TopGO] implement GO structure visualizations of enriched GO terms.
+To our knowledge, no standalone software package specifically designed to filter and visualize gene ontology data derived from lists of genes exists at this time.

 GeneScape is a Python package that allows users to visualize a list of gene products in terms of the functional context represented by the Gene Ontology.
 The package provides both a graphical user interface and a command-line interface to assist users with different levels of computational expertise.